truongd8593/mfix/USER_GUIDE.md

 Other advanced options that can be selected include:

  - Momentum formulation (Model a, Model B, Jackson, or Ishii)
- - Subgrid model (only avaliable with TFM, Wen-Yu drag model, etc...)
+ - Subgrid model (only available with TFM, Wen-Yu drag model, etc...)
  - Subgird filter size
  - Subgrid wall correction